cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/ntp/README.md

   - Boolean.
 Defaults to false.
 Forces the ntp daemon to be halted, an ntp -q command to be issued, and the ntp daemon to be restarted again on every Chef-client run.
 Will have no effect if drift is over 1000 seconds.

 * `ntp['sync_hw_clock']` (applies to NTP Servers and Clients)
   - Boolean.
 Defaults to false.
-On *nix-based systems, forces the 'hwclock --systohc' command to be issued on every Chef-client run.
+On \*nix-based systems, forces the 'hwclock --systohc' command to be issued on every Chef-client run.
 This will sync the hardware clock to the system clock.
   - Not available on Windows.

+* `ntp['restrict_default']`
+  - String.
+Defaults to 'kod notrap nomodify nopeer noquery'.
+Set to 'ignore' to [further lock down access](http://support.ntp.org/bin/view/Support/AccessRestrictions#Section_6.5.1.1.2.).

 * `ntp["listen_network"]` / `ntp["listen"]`
   - String, optional attribute.
 Default is for NTP to listen on all addresses.